Ethics report alleges GOP Rep. Lamborn misused congressional resources

 In his suit, Pope said he was fired after working from May until December as a defense and business adviser.
 At the time, Lamborn’s office denied the allegations, calling them “unsubstantiated.”

-In his written response to the OCE’s investigation, sent to the Ethics Committee leaders on December 2021, Lamborn denied the allegations.
+In his written response to the OCE’s investigation, sent to the Ethics Committee leaders last month, Lamborn denied the allegations.
 Lamborn accused the OCE of being partial toward Pope, citing a part of the report that claims that a “staffer credibly” cited his unwillingness to perform tasks for Lamborn’s family as proof that the OCE is on Pope’s side.

 “How has OCE determined that the person who has sued for money damages is credible, but none of the other witnesses are characterized as such?”
 Lamborn wrote.

-A spokeswoman for Lamborn, Cassandra Sebastian, said in a statement to The Washington Post on Monday that the congressman is “confident in the professional approach the House Committee on Ethics is taking to review the information collected by the overzealous Office of Congressional Ethics.”
+A spokeswoman for Lamborn, Cassandra Sebastian, said in a statement to The Post on Monday that the congressman is “confident in the professional approach the House Committee on Ethics is taking to review the information collected by the overzealous Office of Congressional Ethics.”

 “It is extremely disappointing that two disgruntled former staffers have weaponized the ethics process for political and personal purposes,” Sebastian said.